Tackling GNARLy Problems: Graph Neural Algorithmic Reasoning Reimagined through Reinforcement Learning: Neural Algorithmic Reasoning as RL

 \subsection{Training}

 GNARL can be trained using both IL and RL.
-In problems with a clear algorithmic prior, such as those in the CLRS-30 Benchmark, we train using BC which closely parallels supervised learning.
-When training using only BC, a reward function is not needed.
-Conversely, for many NP-hard problems there may not be a clear expert to imitate, or the expert may not be able to scale to large enough problems to train the model.
+In problems with a clear algorithmic prior (e.g., the CLRS-30 Benchmark), we train using BC which closely parallels supervised learning, given the loss function $\loss_{\policy}$ in \cref{eq:bc-loss-kl,eq:bc-loss-ce}.
+Conversely, for many NP-hard problems, there may not be a clear expert to imitate, or the expert may not be able to scale to large enough problems to train the model.
 In this case, training using RL means there is no reliance on an expert algorithm, overcoming a major limitation of existing NAR works.
-When training using RL, we use PPO, which requires a critic module.
-For the critic, we use an MLP which takes as input the graph embedding and outputs a scalar state value prediction.
+When training using RL, we use PPO \citep{schulmanProximalPolicyOptimization2017}, which requires a critic module.
+For the critic network, we use an MLP which takes as input the graph embedding and outputs a scalar state value prediction.
 We train the critic as described in Section~\ref{sub:mdpandalgs}.
-We do not use the critic module when training with BC only.
+When training using only BC, the critic module and reward function are not needed.
+However, if BC is used to pre-train a policy before RL fine-tuning, the critic can be warm-started by training it using \cref{eq:critic_loss}.